Most works are protected by copyright

 The College seeks to ensure that the members of the College community know their rights and responsibilities under the fair use provisions of the Copyright Act (17 U.S.C.
 Section 107), and are able to apply them regarding their use of copyrighted works.

-Portions of this statement were adapted from the University of Minnesota’s “Libraries: Policy and Principles on Fair Use” which is licensed under a Creative Commons Attribution-NonCommercial License.
+Portions of this statement were adapted from the University of Minnesota’s “which is licensed under a Creative Commons Attribution-NonCommercial License Rev. 02-17-2017, Adopted by the PCC Copyright Committee May, 2010.